compsigh/framework/04 Events.md

 ## Other events to watch out for

-There are a number of events throughout the Fall & Spring semesters run by the university or other clubs that we should be aware of, and judicious when planning larger activities around those times.
+Aside from breaks & midterm seasons, there are a number of events throughout the Fall & Spring semesters run by the university or other clubs that we should be aware of, and judicious when planning larger activities around those times.

 ### Fall semester

+- Fall break (typically mid October)
 - CelebrateUSF / family weekend (typically mid October)
 - ISO's Diwali event (typically the last Friday of October, or the first Friday of November)
 - ISA's Culturescape (typically the last Friday before Thanksgiving break)

 ### Spring semester

+- Spring break (typically mid March)
+- Easter weekend (typically late March)
 - Dons Hack (typically the first weekend of April)

+For exact dates of breaks & holidays, check the [Academic Calendar](https://myusf.usfca.edu/registration/when-to-register/academic-calendar).